nathanhleung/fbball/README.md

-# FB Ball
+# FBBall
-Track stats in facebook messenger basketball
+Track the stats of basketball games in a thread in Facebook messenger

 ## Notes
 - Download the latest version of facebook-chat-api (make sure it has get thread info, if not download straight from github)